michaeladamstrickland/Convexa/LEADFLOW_CHECKPOINT.md

 - Look into RealtyTrac API integration
 - Plan for CRM integrations

-This checkpoint represents the exact state of Leadflow AI development as of August 9, 2025.
+This checkpoint represents the exact state of Convexa AI development as of August 9, 2025.
 When returning to this project, all code is ready for immediate API integration and testing.